Getting your library card

 If you live in the city of Huntington and/or Huntington Township and/or the town of Markle, you qualify for a “free” library card with us!
 “Free” is in quotes because it’s not actually free — you pay for it in your taxes as a resident of the city of Huntington, Huntington Township or the town of Markle.
 This is why anyone not living in these areas must purchase their card.

-Applicants for a Huntington-City Township Public Library card must present the required Proper Identification in person at the library that will issue the library card (see to the right for the definition of Proper Identification).
+Applicants for a Huntington-City Township Public Library card must present the required Proper Identification in person at the library that will issue the library card (see below).
 People who own property within the city of Huntington, Huntington Township, or the town of Markle, but who reside elsewhere, will be required to show proof of real property ownership, such as a tax bill or deed.

 Signing a Huntington City-Township Public Library card denotes acceptance of responsibility for all fines and fees and for payment for lost or damaged materials.
 Patrons are advised to contact their library to report a lost or stolen library card, as failure to do so holds the patron responsible for any fines and fees incurred by a lost or stolen library card.